miaronyaina/Python-data-analysis-project-1/README.md

 # Python-data-analysis-project-1

-This is my first Data Analysis python project
+This is my first Data Analysis python project with data visualization
-Data visualization